U.S. stock futures, Asian share markets tumble after North Korea fires missile over Japan

 Investors also rushed to the safety of U.S. Treasuries, pushing down the 10-year yield to a two-month low of 2.124 per cent.

+"But no one cannot rule out the risk of accidents.
+Markets think the chicken game will continue for now and North Korea will remain a risk," he added.

+Investors are also looking to how Trump will react to North Korea, and to his push for tax reforms.
+He is expected to begin a major effort this week to convince the public of the need for them.

-On Monday, U.S. shares were narrowly mixed as investors tried to assess the flooding damage caused by Tropical Storm Harvey, powerful hurricane to strike Texas in more than 50 years when it came ashore on Friday.
+On Monday, U.S. shares were narrowly mixed as investors tried to assess the flooding damage caused by Tropical Storm Harvey, the powerful hurricane to strike Texas in more than 50 years.

-U.S. gasoline priced surged as much as 7 per cent to a peak of $1.7799 per gallon on Monday, the highest since late July 2015.
-It last stood at $1.7317 in early Tuesday trade.

-Going in the opposite direction, U.S. Crude oil prices hit one-month lows on Monday, on worries refinery shutdowns due to the flooding could boost inventory.
+Crude oil prices bounced back a tad on the back of supply disruptions in Colombia and Libya, a day after U.S. crude futures dropped on worries that refinery shutdowns caused by to the flooding could boost inventory.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.